a collaborative legal AI platform and agentic operating system for matter analysis, drafting, monitoring, review, and legal workflows.

 Was this helpful?

-Transforms large folders of contracts, agreements, or case materials into an organized interactive grid.
-Each document becomes a row and AI-generated prompts become columns, enabling data extraction, clause comparison, and inconsistency identification at scale.
+Transforms folders of contracts, agreements, or case materials into an organized interactive grid.
+Each document can be treated as a row and review prompts as columns, enabling data extraction, clause comparison, and inconsistency identification.

 Use Case:

-A law firm conducting due diligence on an acquisition reviews 2,000 contracts simultaneously, extracting change-of-control clauses, termination provisions, and liability caps into a single comparison grid.
+A law firm conducting due diligence on an acquisition reviews a contract set and extracts change-of-control clauses, termination provisions, and liability caps into a comparison grid.

 Use Case:

-A lawyer analyzing a German-language contract asks the assistant to identify non-standard indemnification clauses and receives cited responses comparing them against the firm's standard playbook.
+A lawyer analyzing a contract asks the assistant to identify non-standard indemnification clauses and compare them against the firm's standard playbook.

 Use Case:

-An associate drafting a shareholder agreement in Word gets real-time suggestions based on firm precedents and automatically flagged deviations from the firm's standard clauses.
+An associate drafting a shareholder agreement in Word gets AI-assisted suggestions based on approved firm precedents and standard clauses.

 Use Case:

-Codify firm-specific standards — clause checklists, negotiation guidelines, redlining preferences — into reusable templates that can be applied automatically or manually during drafting and review workflows.
+Codify firm-specific standards such as clause checklists, negotiation guidelines, and redlining preferences into reusable templates that can support drafting and review workflows.

 Use Case:

-Multi-step AI framework that automates complex legal processes built in natural language.
-Connects drafting, tabular reviews, research, translation, and database queries into customizable sequences reflecting firm-specific logic.
+Multi-step AI workflows that connect drafting, review, research, and document analysis tasks into customizable sequences reflecting firm-specific logic.

 Use Case:

-An automated due diligence workflow that sequentially reviews target company contracts, extracts risk factors, cross-references with regulatory requirements, and generates a summary memo — all triggered by a single command.
+A due diligence workflow reviews target company contracts, extracts risk factors, cross-references internal standards, and generates a summary memo for lawyer review.

 Ready to get started with Legora?